giorginolab/ACEMD-PLUMED/README.md

 -----------------------

 These are set in `META_INP` or `plumed.dat`, respectively.
-(The files can be renamed; here we used the customary names.)
+(The files can be renamed; here we used the "traditional" names.)

  * CV1: Torsion between atoms 13 15 17 1
  * CV2: Torsion between atoms 15 17 1  3